 3. Use a laser level

-I bought this laser level for the project, and it’s saved a good chuck of time and made it much easier to hang the wallpaper dead straight.
+This laser level saved time and made it easy to hang the wallpaper dead straight.
 Set the line up to match the edge of the strip you’re hanging, and it’ll save you having to bust out the spirit level all the time.
-I’ve wanted one of these handy little tools for ages anyway, so it was a good excuse to buy one!

 4. Start at the top left corner, in the least conspicuous part of the room

-This is stated on the instructions, but it’s worth mentioning.
+This is stated on the instructions, but it bears repeating.
 If you’re hanging a whole room of removable wallpaper, you’ll be left with one seam that doesn’t match up completely.
-Start in the least visible corner – in my case, right of the door – and that seam will be barely noticeable.
+Start in the least visible corner – in this case, right of the door – and that seam will be barely noticeable.

 5. Overlap the moulding or ceiling at the top of the wall